⭐ Why are Render‑Blocking Resources Important?

 Is CSS always a render-blocking resource?

 Not necessarily.
-Inline critical CSS can reduce the impact of render-blocking styles.
+Inline critical CSS can reduce the impact of render-blocking styles, allowing essential styles to load immediately while deferring non-critical styles.

 Does async attribute work the same for CSS as it does for JavaScript?

 No, the async attribute is specific to JavaScript.
-CSS must be handled differently, such as using media queries for non-essential styles.
+CSS must be handled differently, such as using media queries for non-essential styles or loading them conditionally.

 🔍 Related SEO Terms